Group Lesson Payment and Refund Policy

 Practice sessions / practice card are public session admissions and skate rentals for the skater currently registered for group lessons.
 It is included with the purchase of your group lesson ( i.e. a 7 week program receives 7 public session admissions and skate rentals).

-I have used up all my practice session card and my class isn't over, but I want to skate a public session.
+I have used up all my practice card and my class isn't over, but I want to skate a public session.

 If you have used up your practice card and would like to attend more public skate sessions, you must pay for public session admission and skate rental.
-You may also purchase our discount skating card at the box office during public skate hours.
+You may also purchase a discount skating card at the box office during public skate hours.
 The discount skating card is good to use for 10 admissions at any of our public skating sessions.
-The discount skating card does not include skate rental cost.
+The discount skating card does not include skate rental fee.

 My practice card has expired, but I have unused practices on my practice card.
 Can I use the unused practices?